leonjza/frida-boot/course/2-chapter-2/return.md

 ## data binding in onenter and onleave

-Depending on what your hook does, you may want to affect the return value of a function based on arguements you received.
-However, both the `onEnter` and `onLeave` callbacks have different arguments and by extention has access to different parts of a hooked function.
+Depending on what your hook does, you may want to affect the return value of a function based on arguments you received.
+However, both the `onEnter` and `onLeave` call backs have different arguments and by extention has access to different parts of a hooked function.

-Using the `this` context within the callbacks its possible to bind data in the `onEnter` callback and make it available in the `onLeave` callback.
+Using the `this` context within the call backs it’s possible to bind data in the `onEnter` call back and make it available in the `onLeave` callback.
 For example, if we wanted to make the return value of `rand_range` to be the same as the first argument the function gets:

 ```javascript
 var rand_range = DebugSymbol.getFunctionByName("rand_range");